davionpeters/computer-science-class/journal.md

 ## agust 24, 2023
 Today i did more of code hs and learned some new things.
 Right now im on lesson 2 and it's going good.

+# agust 25, 2023
+I did some more code hs but im stuck on this one lesson because it's confusing.
+I'll find a way to pass it and complete it.